Who is Leeds target Cody Gakpo?

-It looks likely that Leeds will lose star man Raphinha this summer, but rumours are rife they will look to replace him with PSV's Cody Gakpo.
-We take a look at what he would bring to Leeds.
+Leeds and Tottenham have been strongly linked with a move for PSV winger Cody Gakpo, one of the stars of the Dutch Eredivisie this season.

-PSV Eindhoven's Cody Gakpo has been one of the stars of the Dutch Eredivisie this season.
+The 23-year-old finished 21/22 on 21 goals and 15 assists in 46 games in all competitions, inevitably attracting Premier League interest.

 The Eindhoven youth academy graduate has been with the club all his life and made the long-awaited step up to the first team in 2018.